Best Hotels in Berlin

 • Friedrichshain – energetic nightlife and cheap hotels in Berlin.

-• Kreuzberg – creative, chaotic, and cheaper on weekdays.
+• Kreuzberg – creative, chaotic, and cheaper on weekdays, ideal for budget hotels in Berlin experience.

 • Charlottenburg – classic architecture and luxury hotels in Berlin.

-• Schönefeld & Neukölln – hotels in Berlin near airport save time on early flights.
+• Schönefeld & Neukölln – hotels in Berlin near airport save time on early flights and include an affordable hotel in Berlin choices.

 A simple trick: metro (U-Bahn) access within 200m of your stay usually adds £8–£10 to the nightly rate, but saves twice that in taxi fares.